sara-nl/clouddocs/access-your-VM.markdown

 ``` bash
   service iptables reload
 ```
- install tigervnc-server and xrdp:
+2. **Install the Xrdp server:** In our distribution, install packages _tigervnc-server_ and _xrdp_:
 ``` bash
   yum install -y tigervnc-server xrdp
 ```
- start the xrdp service and make them start at boot time:
+3. **Configure the Xrdp service:** make the start at boot time, and start it for this session already:
 ``` bash
   chkconfig --levels 5 xrdp on
   service xrdp start
 ```

+>**Note:**
+>
-On newer Fedora systems, use
+>On newer Fedora-based systems, use
 ``` bash
   systemctl enable xrdp
   systemctl start xrdp
   systemctl enable xrdp-sesman
   systemctl start xrdp-sesman
 ```

 You can now log in on the virtual machine using RDP.
+From Windows or Mac OSX, use the _Remote Desktop Connection_ client, sometimes supplied as an additional package to _Microsoft Office_.
+On a Linux desktop, use _Rdesktop_.

+>**Note:**
+>
-From Windows or Mac OSX, use "Remote Desktop Connection", sometimes supplied as an additional package to Microsoft Office.
-On a Linux desktop, use Rdesktop. **Important**: make sure to set the display to "millions of colors" (Mac OsX) or "high color (16-bits)" (Windows), because "thousands of colors" (Mac OsX) or "high color (15-bits)" (Windows) will give you a non-descriptive error.
+>Make sure to set the display to _millions of colors_ (Mac OsX) or _high color (16-bits)_ (Windows), because _thousands of colors_ (Mac OsX) or _high color (15-bits)_ (Windows) will give you a non-descriptive error.

 ### Built-in VNC client

+The built-in VNC console is accessible from your web browser, and you do **not** have to install anything on your VM for it to work.
+When you open it, you will see a screen as if a physical monitor would be connected to a computer.

+However, the button to launch that VNC client is placed in different locations depending on the `view` you are using on the UI.
+Here is a list of known views:

 #### Cloud view
 ![vnc_cloud1](https://doc.hpccloud.surfsara.nl/oortdoc/docs/raw/master/images/vnc_cloud1.png)

 ![vnc_cloud2](https://doc.hpccloud.surfsara.nl/oortdoc/docs/raw/master/images/vnc_cloud2.png)

-#### User view
+#### User view and Projectadmin view
 To start VNC you can click the small display at the right side of your screen.

 ![vnc_userview](https://doc.hpccloud.surfsara.nl/oortdoc/docs/raw/master/images/vnc_userview.png)